CouncilofLorien/counciloflorien.github.io/docs/original/rulebooks/the-lidless-eye.md

 > **Clarification:** An ally may tap to give a +1 prowess modification in this manner.

 {: .note }
 > **Example:** A _Cave-drake_ (two strikes, 10/–) attacks your company which consists of the untapped characters: Gorbag, Snaga, Muzgash, Ufthak, and an Orc Veteran. _Cave-drake_ allows your opponent to assign the strikes, so he assigned them to Gorbag and Muzgash.
 Gorbag takes his strike without tapping and rolls a 12, easily defeating the attack.
-Muzgash has _He'll Talk_[^helltalk] played on him, so you want him to survive.
+Muzgash has _He'll Talk_ played on him, so you want him to survive.
 You tap Snaga, Ufthak, and the Orc Veteran to aid Muzgash in facing the strike.
 You would also like to tap Gorbag, but you cannot—he was assigned a strike from the attack, so he is still a target of this attack.
 Muzgash has a prowess of 7 versus this attack: 4 (his own process) + 1 (Snaga's support) + 1 (Ufthak's support) + 1 (Orc Veteran's support).

 ### CANCELING AN AUTOMATIC-ATTACK